neat-php/service/readme.md

 Getting started
 ---------------
-To install this package, simply use [Composer](http://getcomposer.org):
+To install this package, simply issue [composer](https://getcomposer.org) on the command line:
 ```
 composer require phrodo/application
 ```